Baldwon/academic-kickstart/content/project/TDMS/index.md

 date = 2019-12-02T00:00:00

 # Project summary to display on homepage.
-summary = "Design of 4-bit Time-Domain Mixed-Signal MAC Processor with 8T SRAM Array as Data Cache for Resource-constrained DNN Applications
+summary = "Design of 4-bit Time-Domain Mixed-Signal MAC Processor with 8T SRAM Array as Data Cache for Resource-constrained DNN Applications"
-"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["teachstat"]
+tags = ["In memory computing","machine learning"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""